chawyehsu/base16-concfg/README.md

 See [details](https://stackoverflow.com/questions/16755142/how-to-make-win32-console-recognize-ansi-vt100-escape-sequences).

-So if you want to change the `Red` color of Windows Console (or `DarkRed` of PowerShell), you should modify `ColorTable[04]` instead of `ColorTable[01]`. his is very important, wrong color mapping could make your theme ooks bad.
+So if you want to change the `Red` color of Windows Console (or `DarkRed` of PowerShell), you should modify `ColorTable[04]` instead of `ColorTable[01]`.
+This is very important, wrong color mapping could make your theme looks bad.
 To determine that if a theme's color mapping is correct, run `git diff` in a dirty it directory, and see the diff result.
 Normally the diff colors should be `Red` and `Green`.